IlerioDef/API_docs/README.md

 # API_docs
-API-dedicated storage for the documents
+API-dedicated storage for educational purposes only.